ouster-lidar/ouster-sdk/python/docs/examples.rst

    LidarScan ``RANGE`` field visualized with :py:func:`matplotlib.pyplot.imshow()` and simple gray color mapping for better look.

-Oh, that doesn't look like a normal image!
-What could it be?
+This **staggered** representation definitely doesn't look like a normal image, which shouldn't surprise us since its columns pertain to timestamps instead of azimuth angles.

-Let's see if we can destagger the image and decipher the scene:
+Let's destagger the image, changing the columns to represent the azimuth angles:

 .. code::